Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 Content

 I used google font site to utilise some fonts.
-I imported oswald and lato fonts through a link from goggle font site and placed on line one in the css file in the project.
+I imported oswald and lato fonts through a link from goggle font site and placed it on line one in the css file in this project.